 The student apartments provide the perfect place to unwind after a hard day of study, and are located a close walk to the University of Edinburgh, as well as fantastic public transport links that service the entire city (there are also excellent links to the rest of Scotland and south to England and Wales).
-The stunning flats come as large sharing apartments or studios for single living, all with comfortable bedrooms, en suite bathrooms, ample storage and study space, and great communal spaces to make new friends.
-You’ll be recharged and ready to study (or hit the town hard on one of the many student nights in town!).
+Looking for your own private living space?
+Fear not!
+As well as large sharing apartments, we also have some stunning studios available for single living.
+All the studios come with comfy beds, a kitchenette, en suite bathrooms and plenty of study space for the ultimate independent experience.
+There's also great communal spaces to make new friends, guarenteed to help you recharge and be ready to study (or hit the town hard on a student night!).

 The University of Edinburgh is a large university that was founded in 1583.
 It continues to be ranked as one of the top universities on the planet (coming in at number 18 on the latest QS World University Rankings).
 It has been home to many of the worlds top scientists, politicians and philosophers over the last 400 years and more, and continues to shape the leaders and thinkers of tomorrow (21 Nobel Prize winners are associated with the university).